drewroberts/website/first-video.md

 - Keep things simple, add to them only when you need it

+## Be Creative
-## Make Good Art

-- Neil Gaiman commencement is the perfect way to start your project
+- Make Good Art - Neil Gaiman commencement is the perfect way to start your project

-## Feel free to imitate

-- Naval says creativity is merging two different concepts, so take something you like and apply it to your field
+- Feel free to imitate - Naval says creativity is merging two different concepts, so take something you like and apply it to your field

-## But be authentic

-- Look at Joe Rogan
+- Be Authentic - Look at Joe Rogan

-## Rich Content

-- Go in depth, the internet doesn't need more surface level clickbait content
+- Rich COntent - Go in depth, the internet doesn't need more surface level clickbait content

 ## Speed Matters!

 - Aspire to be like Addy Osmani & Paul Irish
 - Google Lighthouse

+## Good Style Helps Communicate
-## Design for Mobile

-- Quote from Andrew Hardgrove
+- Design for Mobile - Quote from Andrew Hardgrove
+- SVG is Amazing - Sarah Drasner & Sara Soueidan
+- Utility-First CSS Frameworks are worth checking out - Tailwindcss.com

 ## Automate everything

 - Think about your process for adding content to the website and free your time to be creative not do busy work
+- After you automate testing, your confidence in the code increases
+- Continuous Integration

 ## Consistency Wins